Skip to main content

 Why do notebook dashboards disappear when I pull or checkout a different branch?

-This is currently a limitation because Databricks notebook source files don’t store notebook dashboard information.
+This is a limitation because Databricks notebook source files don’t store notebook dashboard information.

-If you want to preserve dashboards in the Git repository, change the notebook format to .ipynb (the Jupyter notebook format).
+To preserve dashboards in the Git repository, change the notebook format to .ipynb (the Jupyter notebook format).
 By default, .ipynb supports dashboard and visualization definitions.
-If you want to preserve graph data (data points), you must commit the notebook with outputs.
+To preserve graph data (data points), you must commit the notebook with outputs.

-To learn about committing .ipynb notebook outputs, see Allow committing `.ipynb` notebook output.
+To learn about committing .ipynb notebook outputs, see Manage IPYNB notebook output commits.

 Do Git folders support branch merging?